AmineBennani7/neural-network-projects/README.md

 # Neural Network Projects

-This repository contains four different neural network projects.
+This repository contains five different neural network projects.
 These exercises have been important for me to learn about neural networks during my studies at university.

 ## 1. Celsius to Fahrenheit Conversion with a Simple Neural Network